guguji666666/Sentinel-Custom-Parsers/articles/operator-service-manager/helm-requirements.md

 * Second, the AOSM team releases an NFO version that removes compatibility customizations and enables full Helm 4 behavior.
 Publishers can adopt this version when ready, understanding that chart and artifact changes might be required.
   * The AOSM team plans this NFO version for publisher testing in Q4 CY2026.

-Publishers will continue to have flexibility when selecting Helm behavior during NFO installation.
-NFO will default to "compatibility mode," while providing an installation option to enable full Helm 4 behavior.
+Publishers continue to have flexibility when selecting Helm behavior during NFO installation.
+NFO defaults to "compatibility mode," while providing an installation option to enable full Helm 4 behavior.
 This capability is cluster-scoped, meaning all deployments within a cluster must use the same Helm operating mode.

 ### Compatibility mode details
 The following settings preserve Helm 3 behavior when running Helm 4 in "compatibility mode":